-“Norms” or “normative data” represent the normal or average scores for any normative survey question across various levels of performance.
-When we provide clients with norms, we provide the mean scores for the 50th, 75th, and 90th percentiles, so clients have a range of scores against which they can compare.
-Clients are also provided with the corresponding normative percentile score for each of their means, so they know their standing against the real world immediately.
+“Norms” or “normative data” or “benchmarking data” represents the normal or average scores for any normative survey question across various levels of performance.
+When we provide clients with benchmarking, we provide the mean scores for the 50th, 75th, and 90th percentiles, so clients have a range of scores against which they can compare.
+Clients are also provided with the corresponding percentile score for each of their means, so they immediately know their standing against the real world.

-Approximately 12,000 public and 8,500 private, “ultimate parent” organizations exist in the United States that are viable candidates for inclusion in the NBRI normative database.
-Of these, NBRI has acquired data from over 5,500 organizations, resulting in NBRI Norms®.
+Approximately 125 million businesses exist in the world, about 50,000 are listed on stock exchanges around the world, and only about 18,500 “ultimate parent” organizations exist in the United States with 500 or more employees.
+Of these, NBRI has acquired data from over 30,000 organizations, resulting in NBRI Norms®.
 NBRI Norms® are the transformation of the means and variances of all data for each customer or employee survey question into percentiles, from the 1st to the 100th.
-Clients are able to compare their own mean score with “Best in Class” performers (90th percentile), “Stretch” performers (75th percentile), or national average performance (50th percentile).
+Clients are able to compare their own mean score with “Best in Class” performers (90th percentile), “Stretch” performers (75th percentile), or national and international average performance (50th percentile).
 This provides clients with a range of performance for comparison.

-The number of employee and/or customer survey questions from each organization ranges from 30 to over 200.
-The number of individual scores is over three billion.
+The number of employee and/or customer survey questions from each organization ranges from 30 to over 125.
+The number of individual survey question scores in our databases is over eleven billion.

-Normative scores are updated semi-annually.
-Due to the size of the database, we can utilize an outstanding .99 confidence interval, resulting in a margin of error of + .01 (1%), rather than the .03 (3%) or .05 (5%) or even .07 (7%) of most researchers.
+Benchmarking scores are updated continuously.
+Due to the size of the databases, we can utilize an outstanding .99 confidence interval, resulting in a margin of error of + .01 (1%), rather than the .03 (3%) or .05 (5%) or even .07 (7%) of most researchers.
 NBRI organizational assessments, NBRItems®, and NBRI Norms® have set the standard for excellence in benchmarking, and are the most widely used customer and employee survey tools in the world.
 This means you can have a higher level of confidence in the data you receive from NBRI than from any other source in the world.